Local / reviews

 BrightLocal, 2026

-That's the fastest-growing shift in how customers find you, and reviews are one of the levers that determine whether AI recommends you (the rest is in how to get cited in ChatGPT & AI search).
-A review system you build today pays off on a surface that's still wide open.
+That's the fastest-growing change in how customers find you, and reviews are one of the levers that nudge whether AI puts you forward (the rest of the playbook is in how to get cited in ChatGPT & AI search).
+The review system you stand up today keeps paying off on a surface that's still wide open, before your competitors notice it's there.

 Frequently asked questions